 DSA SELECTION COMMITTE

-The Executive Committee consists of the elected officers and three other members appointed by the President.
+The Executive Committee shall consist of the elected officers and no fewer than three, and up to five other member representatives appointed by the President, one of whom shall be the Association’s immediate past president.
 It shall conduct the business of the Association.

 INFORMATION TECHNOLOGY COMMITTEE